hexolexo/necrorust/README.md

 }
 ```

-Where CR is equal to The Monster manual CR*4
+Where CR is equal to The Monster manual CR x 4

 Name is the displayed name while the program is running